 When we first talk over the phone we will spend some time talking about what has lead you to seek counseling and arrange for a time to meet.
 When you arrive at the office I will have some brief paperwork for you to complete.
-After this we will meet in my office for 50 minutes where we will further discuss what has brought you to counseling.
-In general the focus of the first couple of sessions will be on collecting history, rapport building and getting to know you.
+After this we will meet for 50 minutes and further discuss what has brought you to counseling.
+In general, the focus of the first couple of sessions will be on collecting history, rapport building and getting to know you.
 From then on we will focus on your presenting problems, symptom reduction, and personal growth.
 The length of therapy differs with each person.
 We will discuss this in session and re-evaluate as we progress.

 Sometimes the beginning of therapy can be hard and some people experience a worsening of symptoms before they get better.
 This is because we spend so much of our lives avoiding or burying negative experiences and emotions and therapy tends to bring them to the surface.
 I am here to support you through these difficulties if they arise and we will work through them together.

 How do I know If you are the right therapist for me?